'He Did Not Pray': Fallout Grows From Trump's Photo-Op At St. John's Church

 Shock and anger over the incident led U.S. Ambassador to Australia Arthur B. Culvahouse Jr. to issue a statement saying, "Freedom of the press is a right Australians and Americans hold dear.
 We take mistreatment of journalists seriously, as do all who take democracy seriously."

-Trump's use of force to allow him to walk across the park has also prompted Arlington County, Va., to pull its police officers out of the nation's capitol.
+Trump's use of force to allow him to walk across the park has also prompted Arlington County, Va., to pull its police officers out of the nation's capital.

 The county had sent a police contingent to help keep peace in Washington.
 But it says the officers were put in a dangerous position that exposed them and others to risk "for a purpose not worthy of our mutual aid obligations."

-Note: An earlier version of this Web story mistakenly said that President Trump walked to St. John's Church nearly 30 minutes before Washington's 7 p.m. curfew began.
-In fact, he walked there a few minutes after the curfew began.